It's easy to make Perfectly Broiled Scallops with a Parmesan Crust. In minutes, you will have a memorable dinner or appetizer.

 Instructions

-- Melt butter in the microwave oven or on the stove-top.
+- Melt butter in the microwave (or on the stovetop) and combine it with olive oil.

 Marjory